 - 1. Score Players must call the score prior to each serve. - 2.
 Foot Faults A player may warn his/her opponent that the opponent has committed a flagrant foot fault.
 If the foot faulting continues, the player may alert the site director. - 3.
 Service calls in doubles The receiver's partner should call the service line, and the receiver should call the sideline and the center service line.
-Either partner may call a ball that he/she clearly sees. - 4.
-Service calls by the serving team Neither the server nor his/her partner shall make a fault call on the first service even if they think it is out because the receiver may be giving the server the benefit of the doubt. - 5.
-Receiver readiness The receiver should make no effort to return a serve when he/she is not ready.
-If a player attempts to return a serve, it is presumed that he/she is ready. - 6.
-Delays during service When there is a delay between the first and second serves: - The server gets one serve if he/she was the cause of the delay; - The server gets two serves if the delay was caused by the receiver or if there was outside interference. - 7.
+Either partner may call a ball that they clearly see. - 4.
+Service calls by the serving team Neither the server nor partner shall make a fault call on the first service even if they think it is out because the receiver may be giving the server the benefit of the doubt. - 5.
+Receiver readiness The receiver should make no effort to return a serve when they are not ready.
+If a player attempts to return a serve, it is presumed that they are ready. - 6.
+Delays during service When there is a delay between the first and second serves: - The server gets one serve if they were the cause of the delay; - The server gets two serves if the delay was caused by the receiver or if there was outside interference. - 7.
 Service let calls Any player can call a service let. - 8.
 Players are not allowed to stand in the receiving court during service.
 Additionally, a receiver's partner shall not: - Move in or around the receiving box, causing a distraction; - Wave equipment in and out of the receiving box, causing a distraction. - 9.
 Rectifying mistakes The general rule is that errors are rectified as soon as they are discovered but not during play, and points remain.
-If a server serves from the wrong court, the point stands and he/she serves the next point from the proper court.
-If in doubles, the wrong person serves, the game stands and his/her partner serves the next game for his/her side.
+If a server serves from the wrong court, the point stands and they serve the next point from the proper court.
+If in doubles, the wrong person serves, the game stands and their partner serves the next game for thier side.
 If discovered during the game, the partner whose turn it is to serve, takes over. - 10.
 Discarding a second ball The server's discarding of a second ball may constitute a deliberate hindrance.
 If the receiver asks the server to stop discarding the ball, then the server shall stop the practice.